 - Vitriolic Best Buds: The episode's climax starts off AJ and Rarity's relationship as such throughout the show.
 It is spotlighted again in a few later episodes.

-- What the Hell, Friends?: After an entire evening of Applejack and Rarity constantly sniping at each other, Twilight finally calls them out for ruining the entire slumber party.
+- What the Hell, Hero?: After an entire evening of Applejack and Rarity constantly sniping at each other, Twilight finally calls them out for ruining the entire slumber party.

 - Written-In Absence: Spike is Put on a Bus to Canterlot for this episode, probably because the typical all-girl slumber party wouldn't have worked with him around.